StamLab/network-motifs/README.md

 A   B
   where a tab separates the node labels and A->B in your graph.

-  How do those 3-node network motifs in \<reference-network-file\> map onto the same nodes in \<target-network-file\>?  'not-found' is an additional category.
+  Determine how every 3-node network motif in \<reference-network-file\> maps as a 3-node motif over the same nodes in \<target-network-file\>?  'not-found' is an additional category.